Thermophysical Properties Research Laboratory, Inc.

 of a layer of the substance of unit thickness with unit difference of temperature between its faces.

-TPRL provides five methods to measure conductivity.
+TPRL provides four methods to measure conductivity.

 The most common is to measure the